Hideaki Itsuno: Devil May Cry and Dragon's Dogma (2003–2024)

-Departure from Capcom
+Departure from Capcom and LightSpeed Japan Studio (2024–present)

 On August 31, 2024, Itsuno announced on his Twitter that he was leaving Capcom after working at the company for 30 years and 5 months.
 He stated he was planning to start development of a new game in a new environment.

-LightSpeed Japan Studio

 On November 12, 2024, Hideaki Itsuno joined LightSpeed Studios.
 Itsuno now leads LightSpeed Japan Studio, which operates in Tokyo and Osaka, focusing on developing original AAA action games.